hongqin/Use-R-in-CoLab/README.md

-# Use-R-inCo-Lab
+# Use-R-in-CoLab

-Use this link to create a blank R notebook in CoLab: http://colab.fan/r
+Use this link to create a blank R notebook in Google CoLab: http://colab.fan/r